Yazwh0/BitMagic.Legacy/README.md

 The files that the Razor engine works on have the extension '.csasm'. (in a nod to the .cshtml file extension)

 Unlike HTMLs tags which makes differentiation easy, BitMagic will examine each line of the input file.
 If it stars with a '.', or a three letter asm opcode, it will be flagged as part of the asm file.
 If not, it will be parsed as C#.
 You can still use C# on a line of assembler code, using the @ notation.

+If you're not familiar with the Razor templating engine, its probably worth reading a few beginners guides first.

 Here is an example of some csasm code: